coillteoir/CTML/README.md

 # CTML v0.1

 **CTML** is a markdown language designed with the intention of simplifying the process of designing websites.
-CTML serves as an alternative to HTML, allowing users to generate HTML thanks to the CTML compiler.<br>
+CTML serves as an alternative to HTML, allowing users to generate HTML with the CTML compiler.<br>
 The current implementation of the CTML compiler is written in **C** in order to provide developers with rapid compile times allowing for easy and efficient testing and debugging.<br>